vale25611/codepath-prework/README.md

 ## Notes

 I accidentally had triggered a segue from the button to another screen.
 After reviewing the storyboard connections, I removed the unintended segue.
-I also learned how to connect actions via `@IBAction` and use random color generation with Swift's `CGFloat.random(in:)` function.
+I also had a issues with copying my repository and had to resart my project and follow the steps very closely

 ## License